SGNL-ai/examples/curity-sgnl-kong/README.md

 4. You have created a SGNL Protected System to test.

-5. You will need to [install docker](https://docs.docker.com/engine/install/) on your system.
+5. You have [installed docker](https://docs.docker.com/engine/install/) on your system.

 See our [Help Guides](https://support.sgnl.ai) for steps on configuring data sources and policies.